-24.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible.
+- 24.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible.
 In case of doubt, facts and information are to be treated confidentially.
-The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties.

-24.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship.

-24.3 The confidentiality obligation will not apply for the service procurer if it is obliged to publish the following facts and information: name and address of the service provider, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
-This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act13, the Public Procurement Act14 and the Public Procurement Ordinance15).
+The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties. - 24.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 24.3 The confidentiality obligation will not apply for the service procurer if it is obliged to publish the following facts and information: name and address of the service provider, item(s) procured and mandate value, award procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
+This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the FoIA, PPA, PPO).